Eureka. You have found it.

 OK, here is what we know:

-The Signal is the lcoal daily, general-circulation newspaper of Santa Clarita, California (northern Los Angeles County).
+The Signal is the local daily, general-circulation newspaper of Santa Clarita, California (northern Los Angeles County).

 The Signal has published Paul Allen's letter(s) to the editor, just as the newspaper publishes any letter from any other local resident.